cheatos101/slate/source/index.md

 ### Other ways to access your Hexoskin data

-If you ended up here, you are probably interested in doing a bit more with your Hexoskin data.
-However, if you just want to download the data, there might be an easier way than using our REST API.
+If you ended up here, you are probably interested in doing a bit more with your Hexoskin biometrics.
+However, if you just want to download your data, there might be an easier way than using our REST API.
 You can download all your data in binary form directly from the [dashboard](https://my.hexoskin.com/).
 We provide scripts for Python and Matlab/Octave to help you covert them in .csv files, if you need.
 Have a look at [this page](http://support.hexoskin.com/customer/portal/articles/1491087-can-i-download-raw-data-from-the-dashboard-) and see if it's sufficient for your needs.

 Additionnally, there is a [Python client](https://bitbucket.org/carre/hexoskin-api-python-client) available, available on Bitbucket.
 If you have implemented the API in another language and want to share it, be sure to write us an e-mail at [api@hexoskin.com](mailto:api@hexoskin.com) and we'll put it up along with the Python client.